What is Chronic Inflammatory Bowel Disease (IBD)?

 What are the symptoms of IBD?

 Chronic or relapsing diarrhea can be an indication of IBD.
-With ulcerative colitis, bloody-slimy diarrhea often occurs; this is rare with Crohn's disease.
-However, with Crohn's disease, diarrhea is often accompanied by severe abdominal pain.
+Diarrhea containing blood and mucus often occurs with ulcerative colitis, but this is rare with Crohn's disease.
+Diarrhea is often accompanied by severe abdominal pain in Crohn's disease.
 In some cases, constipation can alternate with diarrhea.
+Additional symptoms like cramps and abdominal tenderness may be present also.

 How common is IBD?

-According to an estimate from 2013, about 0.3 percent of the population was affected by inflammatory bowel disease.
-The number of new cases in Western industrialized nations is steadily increasing.
-Although the exact origins are still unclear, IBD is seen as a so-called “disease of civilization,” which refers to diseases that are related to lifestyle in industrialized nations.
+The number of new cases of IBD in Western industrialized nations is steadily increasing.
+Although the exact origins of IBD are still unclear, IBD is seen as a so-called “disease of civilization,” which refers to diseases that are seen mostly in industrialized nations.

-Various examinations are carried out to rule out or confirm IBD.
-The first steps can be taken by a general practitioner.
-If the patient continues to suspect IBD, they are referred to a gastroenterologist.
+A healthcare provider will carry out various examinations to rule out or confirm IBD.
+The first steps can be taken by a primary care provider (PCP).
+If IBD is still suspected, people with IBD symptoms will be referred to a gastroenterologist, a physician specializing in conditions of the digestive system.
 In children, these examinations should be carried out in a specialized center with trained children's gastroenterologists, since the metabolism of a child differs from that of an adult.

 - Physical examination

-- Examination of the intestine using a camera from the inside (endoscopy)
+- Endoscopy—Examination of the inner lining of the intestine using a camera

-- Tissue removal of the intestinal mucosa for tissue examination (biopsy) from the end of the small intestine (ileum), the large intestine (colon) and the rectum
+- Biopsy—Tissue removal of small portions the inner intestinal lining or mucosa for tissue examination from various locations like the end of the small intestine or (ileum, the large intestine or colon, and the rectum or final portion of the large intestine)

 Can children get IBD?

-Crohn’s disease occurs most commonly between the ages of 15 and 35, while ulcerative colitis occurs most commonly between the ages of 20 and 35.
-But you can still develop a chronic inflammatory bowel disease even in infancy.
-The incidence of illness among children under the age of 10 is even increasing.
+Crohn’s disease occurs most commonly between the ages of 15 and 35, while ulcerative colitis occurs most commonly between the ages of 20 and 40.
+While these are the average ages, it is still possible to develop a chronic inflammatory bowel disease even in infancy.
+The incidence of illness among children under the age of 10 is increasing.

 When should a child be examined for IBD?

-Children and adolescents should be examined medically if they suspect IBD.
-A clue here is if the person complains about the following symptoms for four weeks in a row or several times over the course of six months (more than two episodes).
+Children and adolescents should be examined if IBD is suspected.
+A clue here is if the child complains about the symptoms listed below for at least four weeks in a row or several times over the course of six months (two episodes or more).

 - Weight loss